mpiispanen/rusty_renderer/CI_STATUS.md

    - See `docs/RENDERPASS_TODO.md` for details

 3. **Backend Parity**:
-   - Once DX is fixed, ensure outputs match Vulkan
-   - Generate DirectX golden reference
-   - Enable strict parity checking
+   - Enable strict parity checking in CI (currently manual)

 ## How to Verify Locally